RebeccaFine/benchmarker/README.md

 # Benchmarker
 Author: Rebecca S. Fine

+Note 7/15/19: The code for generating annotations + LD scores for gene windows has been simplified.
+The generate_gene_window/ folder has been removed, and the necessary script and template (annotate_geneWindow.py and annotate_and_compute_ld_scores_geneWindow_template.sh) are in the src/ directory.

 This repository contains a collection of scripts people may find useful if they wish to implement our Benchmarker strategy, described in this manuscript: https://www.cell.com/ajhg/fulltext/S0002-9297(19)30146-6.
 If you use these, please cite:
 Fine et al. (2019) American Journal of Human Genetics